SeanRoger1007/SeanRoger1007/README.md

 ## 👨‍💻 About Me

-I'm a **Full Stack Developer** with a strong focus on **Clean Architecture**, **Java/Spring Boot backends**, and engineering systems designed to scale.
+I'm a **Front-End Developer** with a strong focus on a **Rudimentary Design**, **HTML, C++, JS**, and engineering systems designed to scale.
 I believe great software starts with great foundations — and that consistency in life translates directly into consistency in code.

-- 🔭 Currently building **CreditFlow-AI** — a full-stack merchant credit scoring system using behavioral data and ML
 - 🌱 Learning **System Design & Distributed Systems** to architect high-availability backends with Spring Boot
 - 🏛️ Strong advocate for **Clean Architecture** — separation of concerns, testability, and maintainability by design
 - 💬 Ask me about **Full-Stack Development, Java/Spring Boot Architecture, and Scalable API Design**